yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Figurative language calls on the reader's imagination to complete the authors meaning.
 * Alliterations are the repetition of words of the same consonant sound of two or more words. *(She sells seashells by the seashore.)*
+* In alliterations, it's the sound, not the letter that matters.
+* Tongue twisters are longer alliterations meant to be harder to say.
 * A hyperbole is an overstatement or extravagant exaggeration of the fact or possibility used for emphasis or effect. *(I'm so hungry I can eat a horse.)*
 * Metaphors are figures of speech which involve an implied comparison between relatively unlike things. *(It's a zoo in here!)*
 * An onomatopoeia is a term used for words that sound like what they mean. *(Crash!
 Bang!
 Snap!)*